 In addition iris scanners can be tricked.

-The real problem is people don't like their eyes being bathed by infra-red light believing it damages their eyes.
-Right or wrong the perception is the reality.
+People don't like their eyes being bathed by infra-red light believing it damages their eyes.
+Right or wrong, perception is reality.

 Facial recognition is increasingly perceived as invasive technology.
 There is broadening legislation to put limitations on facial recognition technology.